CprimeLearningLabs/terraform-azure-intro/labs/lab-3.1-Network/lab3.1-create_network.md

 Let's walk through what is changed in this file from the prior lab:

 1. We have removed "random" as a required_provider and replaced it with using Azure RM as a required provider.
+We continue to use Azure for storing backend state.

 ```
+terraform {
   required_providers {
     azurerm = {
       source  = "hashicorp/azurerm"
       version = ">= 2.20, < 3.0"
     }
   }
+  backend "azurerm" {
+    resource_group_name  = "terraform-course-backend"
+    container_name       = "tfstate"
+    key                  = "cprime.terraform.labs.tfstate"
+  }
+  required_version = "~> 0.13.0"
+}
 ```

-2. We have included a provider block to configure the Azure provider.
+2. We have added a provider block to configure the Azure provider.
 We will be using the default configuration of the provider.

 ```
 provider "azurerm" {